gregv12/servicestarter-example/README.md

 svcManager.registerTaskExecutor(new AsynchronousTaskExecutor());
 ```

-Notifications from the tasks to the ServiceManager are on worker thread.
+Notifications from the tasks to the ServiceManager are on a worker thread.
 As the ServiceManager is thread safe there is
-no race with the gui thread updating the ServiceManager at the same time.
+no race condition with the gui thread trying to update the ServiceManager at the same time.

 ## Automatic triggering on successful task execution